 Component Description Notation Elements Decision A decision denotes the act of determining an output from a number of inputs, using decision logic which may reference one or more business knowledge models.
 Decision Business Knowledge Model A business knowledge model denotes a function encapsulating business knowledge, e.g., as business rules, a decision table, or an analytic model.
 Business knowledge Input Data An input data element denotes information used as an input by one or more decisions.
 When enclosed within a knowledge model, it denotes the parameters to the knowledge model.
 Input data Knowledge Source A knowledge source denotes an authority for a business knowledge model or decision.
 Knowledge source Decision Service (expanded) A decision service may enclose a set of reusable decisions (not shown in the element to the right) that can be invoked internally by another decision or externally, e.g., by a BPMN process.
 Decision service Decision Service (collapsed) A decision service denotes a set of reusable decisions (that may be hidden using the element to the right).
 Collapsed decision service Requirements Information Requirement An information requirement denotes input data or a decision output being used as one of the inputs of a decision.
-Knowledge Requirement A knowledge requirement denotes the invocation of a business knowledge model.)
+Knowledge Requirement A knowledge requirement denotes the invocation of a business knowledge model.
 Authority Requirement An authority requirement denotes the dependence of a DRD element on another DRD element that acts as a source of guidance or knowledge.
 Artifacts Text Annotation A Text Annotation consists of a square bracket followed by modeler-entered explanatory text or comment.
 Text annotation Association An Association connector links a Text Annotation to the DRG Element it explains or comments on.
-Group A Group consists of a rounded corner rectangle drawn with a solid dashed line that groups element together informally.